DJ Kayla Kush

 Paul Novak, Ford Blackwell, and Helena White

 Radio for kids & the young at heart!
-SUNDAYS @ 6:30PM with hosts Dylan, Wyatt and Clay.
+SUNDAYS @ 6:30PM with hosts Rollie, Jonas and Hani along with Peter, John and Sabi.

 Popular and traditional music of Africa and the Caribbean.
 New releases from throughout Africa are featured in an effort to bring African music into the American mainstream.